-- (1) A person1 may appear as amicus curiae in any case pending before the appellate court only by permission of the appellate court on written application setting forth the interest of the person in the case.
-The application must: - (a) state whether the applicant intends to present a private interest of its own or to present a position as to the correct rule of law that does not affect a private interest of its own; - (b) identify the party with whom the amicus is aligned or state that the amicus is unaligned; - (c) identify the deadline in the case that is relevant to the timeliness of the amicus application (such as the date that the aligned party's brief is due); and - (d) explain why the application is timely relative to that deadline. - (e) The application shall not contain argument on the resolution of the case. - (2) The application shall be submitted by an active member of the Oregon State Bar.
-A filing fee is not required.
-The form of the application shall comply with ORAP 7.10(1) and (2) and the applicant shall file the original and one copy of the application.
-A copy of the application shall be served on all parties to the proceeding. - (3) In the Court of Appeals, the application to appear amicus curiae may, but need not, be accompanied by the brief the applicant would file if permitted to appear.
-In the Supreme Court, the application shall be accompanied by the brief sought to be filed.
-The form of an amicus brief shall be subject to the same rules as those governing briefs of parties.2 If, consistently with this rule, a brief is submitted with the application, then: - (a) if the court grants the application, the date of filing for the brief relates back to the date of filing for the application; or
+- (1) Except as provided in subsection (8), a person1 may appear as amicus curiae in any case pending before an appellate court only by permission of the court on written motion setting forth the interest of the person in the case.
+Any motion to appear as amicus curiae shall not contain argument on the resolution of the case and otherwise must: - (a) State whether the movant intends to present a private interest of its own or a position as to the correct rule of law that does not affect a private interest of its own; - (b) Identify the party with whom the movant would be aligned or state that the movant is unaligned; - (c) Identify the date in the case that is relevant to the timeliness of the motion (such as the date that the aligned party's brief is due); and - (d) Explain why the motion is timely relative to that date. - (2) The motion shall be submitted by an active member of the Oregon State Bar.
+No filing fee is required.
+The form of the motion shall comply with ORAP 7.10(1) and (2), and the movant shall serve it on all parties to the proceeding.
+Subsections (1)(d), (3), and (4) of ORAP 7.05 do not apply to a motion filed under this rule. - (3) The motion shall be accompanied by the amicus brief sought to be filed. - (a) If the court grants the motion, the date of filing for the brief relates back to the date of filing for the motion; - (b) If the court denies the motion, the brief will be deemed stricken; - (c) The form of the brief is subject to the same rules as those governing briefs of the parties, to the extent practicable.2 - (4) In the Court of Appeals,